Calculates the grade you need on the final to earn a specific grade for the course.

 On your final exam to get a final course grade of

 Your final grade for a course is usually based on the sum of the points you earn in various activities over the semester.
+The instructor can give you details of how they intend to do this; in most classes, this will be included in the course syllabus.

 Our finals calculator can figure this out for you.
 Enter your current average grade for the course, your desired final grade, and the course grade you want.
 The Final Grade Calculator will solve for what you need to earn on your final to get the course grade you desire.
+This also will work as a test grade calculator if you make assumptions about how you are going to score for the balance of the course.

 Check your course syllabus, but this should be a weighted average of your assignments, tests, and quizzes.
 Plus the always popular class participation grade!
 You need to tally up what you earned (or think you will earn) for each of the items on the syllabus.